How to survive a heatwave — whether you have a hairy cob or a competition horse - Horse & Hound

 When lying by a pool is not on the agenda, H&H finds out how to get through a hot spell with your horse this summer

-It’s a sure jinx to predict a heatwave.
-But when the mercury touched 25°C in April, the odds tumbled for Britain’s hottest ever summer.

-We know that horses underperform in hot weather.
-The virtually invincible Valegro produced his worst result in the past five years at a sweltering Aachen Europeans (33°C) in 2014, where another star, Parzival, looked drunk.
-At the Barcelona Olympics in 1992, two horses collapsed after the cross-country.

-So how should we care for our horses in such un-British temperatures?
+How should we care for our horses in such un-British temperatures?
+H&H investigates…

 1. Prevention is better than cure